Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/BaseComponentProxyBehaviour.md

     [Serializable]                      // Must be `Serializable` for editing to work private class MyComponentWrapper    // (2)
-        : Component<MyComponent>        // Pass in your component type as generic parameter {
+        : Component<MyComponent>        // Pass in your ECS component type as generic parameter {
         public MyComponentWrapper()
             : base(true)                // Boolean indicates if this component is enabled by default